The best apothecary was one who knows intimately the despair felt by her patient, whether in body or heart.Sarah Penner, The Lost Apothecary

 I don’t only love Eliza because she was uninformed on feminine biology – she is also (in my opinion) the saving grace of this book.
 Even though she is the reason for everything falling apart, she redeems herself in the most amazing way.

 Nella is another great character.
-At first, resistant to the adorable charms of Eliza, but not even Nella could keep the kid at arm’s length (she tried real hard though).
+At first, resistant to the adorable charms of Eliza, but not even Nella could keep the kid at arm’s length (she tried really hard).
 I can also see why Eliza felt drawn to Nella.
 There’s something about Nella that is so intriguing.
 I mean, she sells poisons to betrayed women for a living – that would make me want to get to know the depths of her soul or just the circumstances that led her to that profession.

-That is something you learn more about when you read the book – Nella’s Big Betrayal (Prequel Idea?!).
+That is something you learn more about when you read the book – Nella’s Big Betrayal (Prequel idea?!).

 It was Nella’s betrayal that turned her mother’s regular ole apothecary into an apothecary that caters to the broken-hearted.
 A place for women to go to exact their revenge.
 She helps only women and she never kills women.
 She only helps women kill the men that betrayed them.